Russia tours & vacations

 Victory Day

 On 9 May every year, a massive display of military strength takes place in Moscow’s Red Square.
-Partly a commemoration of the end of WWII, partly a celebration of Russian pride, this massively popular event seems to get bigger every year.
+Partly a commemoration of the end of WWII and partly a celebration of Russian pride, this massively popular event seems to get bigger every year.
 If you’re interested in military history, national identity or modern Russian politics, you might be interested in planning your trip to coincide with Victory Day.

 Winter Festival